Real Science 4 Kids | Atoms First science curriculum for homeschool families

 Answers to what parents ask most before choosing RS4K.

 RS4K is a secular science curriculum.
 It is written from a purely scientific perspective and does not incorporate religious or faith-based content.
-It is also free of the anti-religious bias sometimes found in secular materials, it simply teaches science.
 Many families from a wide range of religious backgrounds use and enjoy it without conflict.

 Secular curriculum